Long-distance quantum communication over noisy networks without long-time quantum memory: Non-fault tolerant encoding/decoding schemes for 2D Kitaev code.

-To prove that our encoding works, we shall need a small lemma: \begin{lemma} Let a system of $n$ qubits be in some bit basis state.
+\begin{lemma} Let a system of $n$ qubits be in some bit basis state.
 Let $A$ be a subsystem.
-Then measuring $X_A\equiv \ot_{i\in A}\sigma_x^i$ leads to a superposition of two strings: the initial one, and the one flipped by $X_A$. \end{lemma} {\bf Proof.} Let us write $X_A=P_+-P_-$.
-Then we have $P_\pm=\frac12(I\pm X_A)$, which proves the lemma. $\blacksquare$
+Then measuring $X_A\equiv \ot_{i\in A}\sigma_x^i$ leads to a superposition of two strings: the initial one, and the one flipped by $X_A$. \end{lemma}